dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 **Points to:** 192.30.252.153 or 192.30.252.154

 These IPs belong to Github using which your website will be served on your domain name.
 They will not change anytime soon (at least that's what I believe).
 If that is the case then many websites hosted using Github Pages will go down all of a sudden.
 You can find these Ips [here](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/){:rel='nofollow'}.
 You can use any one of them or both.
-I guess they have two for redundency.
+I guess they have two for redundancy.
 So for 100% availability, use both.
-In order to use both Ips, you have to add another **A** record with the second IP address.
+In order to use both IPs, you have to add another **A** record with the second IP address.

 ![Adding A record to DNS Zone Records - github screenshot](/images/Adding-A-record-to-DNS-github-3.JPG "Adding A record to DNS Zone Records - github screenshot")